hoskin/promptpig/README.md

 Respond with a JSON array like:
 [{ "name": "Alice", "age": 30 }, ...]`;

-// If no schema is passed, TSPrompt assumes z.string() const schema = z
+// If no schema is passed, PromptPig assumes z.string() const schema = z
   .array(
     z.object({